MohammedBr0/AddisVerifyDashboard/GITHUB_ACTIONS_SETUP.md

-# GitHub Actions + Vercel Deployment Setup
+# Adiss Verify Dashboard - GitHub Actions + Vercel Deployment Setup

-This guide will help you set up automatic deployment to Vercel using GitHub Actions.
+This guide will help you set up automatic deployment to Vercel using GitHub Actions for the Adiss Verify Dashboard.

 ## 🚀 Quick Setup